61*

-61* is a 2001 American made-for-television sports drama film written by Hank Steinberg and directed by Billy Crystal.
+61* is a 2001 American sports drama television film directed and co-executive produced by Billy Crystal and written by Hank Steinberg.
 It stars Barry Pepper as Roger Maris and Thomas Jane as Mickey Mantle on their quest to break Babe Ruth's 1927 single-season home run record of 60 during the 1961 season of the New York Yankees.
 The film first aired on HBO on April 28, 2001.

 Plot

 In 1998, the family of the late Roger Maris goes to Busch Stadium to witness Mark McGwire of the St. Louis Cardinals break their father's record with a 62nd home run.
 Maris' widow, Pat, is hospitalized due to complications from arrhythmia and watches the game on television from a hospital bed.

 Decades earlier in 1961, Maris is presented with the Most Valuable Player award for the 1960 baseball season, but Mickey Mantle remains the New York Yankees' superstar.
 Mantle starts off hot while Maris struggles.
 Maris suspects he may be traded, but new manager Ralph Houk has Mantle and Maris switch places in the Yankees' batting order to see if it helps.
 It does, and Maris begins to hit home runs at a record pace.
 Mantle keeps pace and it becomes clear that both "M&M Boys" will make a run at Babe Ruth's record of 60 homers in one season.

 Mickey's life off the field is taking a toll on his playing.
 He drinks, enjoys the Manhattan nightlife and arrives at the ballpark hung over.
 More than once, pitcher Whitey Ford has to bail him out or sober him up.
 To keep Mantle out of trouble, Maris and teammate/roommate Bob Cerv invite him to move in with them in a modest home in Queens, with one condition: no women.